FlorianKrull/CompilerConstructionSS2019/specification.md

 #### Call by Value / Call by Reference

-`bool`, `int`, and `float` are passed directly.
+`bool`, `int`, and `float` are passed directly (by value).
-Strings and arrays are passed via pointers internally.
+Strings and arrays are passed via pointers internally (by reference).

-Modifications to an array done inside a function are visible outside of that function.
+Modifications made to an array inside a function are visible outside of that function.

 #### Type Conversion